 About me

-In addition to academia Stephen has worked in a wide range of occupations from gardener and builder's labourer, to set-designer, and he continues to practice as a writer, musician and artist.
+In addition to academia, Stephen has worked in a wide range of occupations from gardener and labourer to ghost-writer, and he continues to practice as a writer, musician, and artist.

 About me